Ernesto gains strength as a hurricane over the open Atlantic

 A warning extended from Florida to the Boston area and portions of Maine.

+Forecasters, citing local emergency management, said a 41-year-old man drowned Saturday in a rip current at Surf City, North Carolina.

+And two men drowned off South Carolina’s Hilton Head Island on Friday where rip current warnings were posted.
+They were identified as Ralph Jamieson, 66, of South Euclid, Ohio, and Leonard Schenz, 73, of Loveland, Ohio.
+It could be weeks before autopsy results can determine whether the deaths were related to Ernesto, Beaufort County Coroner David Ott said.

-Over the weekend, Ernesto initially had weakened to a tropical storm late Saturday after bringing heavy rain and strong winds to Bermuda, but no injuries or major incidents, Bermuda Security Minister Michael Weeks said Sunday afternoon.
+Over the weekend, Ernesto initially had weakened to a tropical storm late Saturday after bringing heavy rain and strong winds to Bermuda, but no injuries were reported, Bermuda Security Minister Michael Weeks said Sunday afternoon.

 Ernesto previously battered the northeastern Caribbean, leaving tens of thousands of people without water in Puerto Rico.